-- ▶ The HoIA will be positioned at a level in the organisation that enables internal audit services and responsibilities to be performed without interference from management, thereby establishing the independence of the internal audit function. - ▶ The HoIA will report functionally to the GAC and administratively to the s151 Officer of Finance/Chief Finance Officer/other relevant title]. - ▶ This positioning provides the organisational authority and status to bring matters directly to senior management and escalate matters to the GAC, when necessary, without interference and supports the internal auditors' ability to maintain objectivity. - ▶ The HoIA will confirm to the GAC, at least annually, the organisational independence of the internal audit function. - ▶ The HoIA will disclose to the GAC any interference internal auditors encounter related to the scope, performance, or communication of internal audit work and results.
+- ▶ The HoIA will be positioned at a level in the organisation that enables internal audit services and responsibilities to be performed without interference from management, thereby establishing the independence of the internal audit function. - ▶ The HoIA will report functionally to the GAC and administratively to the s151 Officer. - ▶ This positioning provides the organisational authority and status to bring matters directly to senior management and escalate matters to the GAC, when necessary, without interference and supports the internal auditors' ability to maintain objectivity. - ▶ The HoIA will confirm to the GAC, at least annually, the organisational independence of the internal audit function. - ▶ The HoIA will disclose to the GAC any interference internal auditors encounter related to the scope, performance, or communication of internal audit work and results.
 The disclosure will include communicating the implications of such interference on the internal audit function's effectiveness and ability to fulfil its mandate.